somebeaver/Router.js/README.md

 [Cardinal apps](https://cardinalapps.xyz).*

-Router.js is a dependency-free ES6 JavaScript library that provides unopinionated router functionality for single-page apps.
+Router.js is a dependency-free ES6 JavaScript library that provides unopinionated MVC style router functionality for single-page apps.

 An instance of the `Router` object is designed to live in the `window`, and it will handle the state of any view window (DOM Element) that you give it.

 ## Features

+- MVC architecture
 - Navigation history
   - Refresh
   - Back